GluuFederation/docs-gg-prod/docs/source/plugin/gluu-opa-pep.md

 - `gluu-openid-connect` case :

      Below is an example of a request for authorization while using the `gluu-openid-connect` plugin.
-The `id_token`  is found isn the `request_token_data` property and Userinfo is in the `userinfo` property.
+The `id_token`  is found in the `request_token_data` property and Userinfo is in the `userinfo` property.
    ```json
    {
      "input": {